reflex-dev/reflex-web/docs/library/graphing/radialbarchart.md

 ```python exec
 import reflex as rx
 ```
-## Radial Bar Chart Simple
+## Simple Example

+This example demonstrates how to use a `radial_bar_chart` with a `radial_bar`.
+The `radial_bar_chart` takes in `data` and then the `radial_bar` takes in a `data_key`.
 A radial bar chart is a circular visualization where data categories are represented by bars extending outward from a central point, with the length of each bar proportional to its value.

 ```md alert info
 # Fill color supports `rx.color()`, which automatically adapts to dark/light mode changes.